datasciencecampus/pygrams/docs/tech-report.md

 ## Introduction
 Large document collections like patent data, scientific journal applications, job adverts, news articles, tweeter feeds etc. can include valuable insights for policy makers and other government functions.
 Frequency based methods like TF-IDF or Bag of Word models have proven to be accurate in extracting the key terms and small phrases (2-3 words), but as the number of documents scales up a few technical challenges emerge:
 - memory requirements and compute-running time complexity also scale up
 - different users have different information retrieval needs.
-For example, analyzing scientific journal publications one user may be interested for trends in micro-electronics and another in pharmacy
+For example, analysing scientific journal publications one user may be interested for trends in micro-electronics and another in pharmacy

-Recent advances in text processing have also demonstrated that it is possible to analyze trends in text documents, by converting the frequency count matrix into a timeseries.
+Recent advances in text processing have also demonstrated that it is possible to analyse trends in text documents, by converting the frequency count matrix into a timeseries.
 The present report describes the data and methods used to generate such insights from large document collections.
 The report methods and outcomes are demonstrated using patent data, however the scope of this tool is not limited, but can generate results from any large document collections that feature text and date information.

 #### Objectives and scope